 Recruitment Equal Opportunities Monitoring

 Cardiff University Students' Union is committed to ensuring that all job applicants and members of staff are treated equally, without discrimination.
-Therefor we provide a form intended to help us maintain equal opportunities best practice identify barriers to workforce equality, and promote inclusion and diversity.
-The form is purposely separate to your application and will play no part in the recruitment process.
-All questions are optional.
-Applicants are not obliged to answer any of these questions.
-All information supplied will be treated in the strictest confidence.
+Therefore, we provide a form intended to help us maintain equal opportunities and promote inclusion and diversity.
+The form is purposely separate to the application form and does not play a part in the recruitment process.
+To see more about our recruitment process visit: cardiffstudents.com/about-cusu/vacancies/

 Gender Pay Gap Reporting Figures

-Below summaries our gender pay gap reported figures based on the 5th April 2017.
+Below is a summary of our gender pay gap reported figures based on the 4th April 2018.

 Pay per Quartile: